adilfaisal01/SE952--Bittle-Quadruped/README.md

 3. **Terrain Randomization**
    Add procedural terrain generation to improve robustness and generalization of locomotion policies.

+### Acknowledgments:
+Big shoutout to @Dafodilrat for his help in setting up the isaacsim and Isaaclab pipelines for RL training

 ---

 *This repository leverages reinforcement learning and modular design to enable autonomous locomotion of the Bittle quadruped across varying terrains.
 For details, code, and usage, see the project files and comments.*